meteor/meteor/docs/source/packages/accounts-2fa.md

 {% apibox "Accounts.generate2faActivationQrCode" "module":"accounts-base" %}

-Receive an `appName` which is the name of your app that will show up when the user scans the QR code.
+Receives an `appName` which is the name of your app that will show up when the user scans the QR code.
 Also, a callback called with a QR code in SVG format on success or a single `Error` argument on failure.
 Both parameters are optional.

 On success, this function will also add an object to the logged user containing the QR secret: